 Housing is now rolling over.
 Notwithstanding the manipulated and highly misleading data reporting from the Census Bureau and the National Association of Realtors, home sales volume is rolling over and it about to go off a cliff.
 This is exactly why the Federal Government is now trying to roll out zero-down, zero-percent mortgage financing – LINK.
 I’m not making this up.
 The Federal Government, backed by the Taxpayer, is now going to fill the void left by Countrywide, Wash Mutual and Wachovia after those banks blew up on subprime crap mortgage paper.
 Instead of bailing out the big Wall Street banks who choked on this garbage, let the taxpayer make the loans directly.
 That avoids the political disaster of the next bank bailout.

 But the message is desperation.
 Desperation to force air into a collapsing economic system.
 The next shoe to drop will be auto sales and the collapse of the related subprime junk debt which has been issued for the purpose of propping up the auto industry and the related manufacturing.
-Freight shipments tells us this business is collapsing.
+Freight shipments tell us this business is collapsing.
+Even if some companies in this industry are not doing as well as they had hoped, there are some out there who feel like implementing potential management software solutions could help run a freight operation better than before.
+As there is a lot that goes into running a business like this, it may be worth checking out sites like titanwinds.io for more information.

 Just about anyone with a credit score over 600 can walk into an auto dealer and get a 135% loan to value loan on a used car without any income verification documentation.
 Most OEM’s are now funding 0%, 72-month loans for new cars.
 Both flavors of car loans are funded by banks, large and small.
 Here’s what this looming disaster looks like graphically: